lmgarvey/abacus/README.md

     - If checked, numbers will appear along the right edge to demonstrate the positions for a 1, 2, 3, 4, or 5x value.
 Numbers will appear along the bottom to denote the 1s, 10s, 100s, 100.000s, and 100.000.000s place.
     - If unchecked, these numbers will disappear.
     - This box defaults to being checked.
+- Button behaviors
+  - The 'save' button saves the current state of the beads on the abacus
+  - The 'freeze' button stops the LITE display value from updating.
+The display is still visible, but does not change with the movement of beads.
+When clicked a second time, the LITE value display will update to match the current state of the abacus.
+  - The 'go back' button changes the abacus to match the most recently 'save'd previous state
+  - The 'go forth' button changes the abacus to match the most recent next state (the state that we left behind when clicking 'go back')

 #### future